-➤ NFHS Boys Lacrosse Rule 3-2-1 (Change beginning with 2022):
+➤ NFHS Boys Lacrosse Rule 3-2-1:

 After the first half, any time the score differential reaches 12 goals or more, starting with the whistle resuming play, the clock will only be stopped for a team time-out, official's time-out or an injury time-out.
 All penalties that occur during a score differential situation will be running time.
 In this situation, running penalty time begins with the next whistle resuming play.